With so many hotels on the Las Vegas strip, it can be overwhelming to decide where to stay.

 On the Record is another fun lounge.
 It’s modeled after a vinyl record store that you can flip through to request a song.

-Next door to the Park MGM is the T-Mobile Arena and The Park.
+Next door to the Park MGM Las Vegas is the T-Mobile Arena and The Park.

-The T-Mobile Arena is host to a variety of large concerts, such as Bruno Mars, and events, such as UFC Fight Nights.
+The T-Mobile Arena is host to a variety of large concerts, such as Bruno Mars, Elton John, Jennifer Lopez, and Eric Clapton.

 When Park MGM was known as the Monte Carlo, there was a food court with multiple offerings.

 The food court is gone, in favor of more posh, themed eateries.
-Several of these restaurants and bars are now open, with more coming in late 2018.
+I couldn’t be happier.
+Down with boring, cookie-cutter food courts!

-For those of you used to your creature comforts, there is a large Starbucks on the main floor, so you won’t have to give up your daily lattes or iced cold brew coffees.
+For those of you used to your creature comforts, there is a large Starbucks on the main floor of Park MGM, so you won’t have to give up your daily lattes or iced cold brew coffees.

-I didn’t get a chance to eat at Bavette’s, a steakhouse restaurant, but it looks like a good spot for a fancy dinner.
+I didn’t get a chance to eat at Bavette’s, a steakhouse restaurant, but it looks like a good spot for a fancy dinner, as well.

 You can also grab typical American pub fare at Moneyline and Double Barrel Roadhouse.